bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 10. On the Review page, review the information that you provided, and click Create.
 The Job Information tab in Oracle Resource Manager shows the status until the job finishes and the stack is created.
 11. Check for any log errors.
 If you have any, see Troubleshoot Deployment Errors.

+**Note: The approximate time for the job completion is around 25 minutes.

 12. If the job is executed without any errors we can see the Job Successful state in green color as below.
+(Refresh the page to see the changes.)

 ![](./images/image13_43.png "")